solarretrace/palette-rs/rampeditor_gui_tutorial.md

 type UiCell<'a> = conrod::UiCell<'a, Backend>;
 ```

 This looks pretty straightforward.
-Just have to keep these in mind when reading forward.
+Just have to keep these in mind.

 ## GUI state struct